 Ever heard of free radicals?
-In excess, these highly reactive compounds can react with the components of cells, causing them to function poorly or even die.
-This can lead to diseases like cancer, stroke, myocardial infarction, and diabetes.
+These are highly reactive molecules produced in your body during various metabolic processes.
+In excess, free radicals react with the components of cells, causing them to function poorly or even die.
+This can lead to diseases like cancer, stroke, heart attack, and diabetes.
 This is where antioxidants come in.
 These powerful substances protect you by fighting free radicals.
-And as it turns out, cucumbers have flavonoids and tannins, two powerful antioxidants.11 Animal studies also show that extracts of cucumber have the ability to reduce blood sugar and LDL (“bad”) cholesterol.12

 7. Provides Beauty Benefits